smoother than that first margarita

 If there are any good reasons for booking with the cruise line directly we’re unaware of those.

 The solution is simple.
 Don’t use your cruise line to book your travel insurance.
 If you have a favorite insurance company, check to see if they offer travel insurance.
-Compare their rates with the most popular Cruise Insurance providers
+Otherwise, search InsureMyTrip using your specific vacation info.
+You’ll get instant quotes to compare vs. that of your cruise line.
+We can guarantee they’ll be much cheaper and more robust.

 We hate to see our community buy inadequate and over-priced coverage due to a lack of information.
 Please help us to share this info so we can all get sufficient insurance coverage while also saving money!id=”Ins –